f-fathurrahman/PWDFT.jl/README.md

 very popular within solid-state community and is also used in several electronic structure package such as Quantum ESPRESSO, ABINIT, VASP, etc.

+## Features

+- Total energy calculation of molecules, surfaces, and crystalline system via within periodic unit cell.
+- SCF with electron density mixing (for semiconducting and metallic systems)
+- Direct minimization method using conjugate gradient (for semiconducting)
+- GTH pseudopotentials (included in the repository)
+- LDA-VWN and GGA-PBE functionals (via LibXC)

 ## Requirements

 - [Julia](https://julialang.org/downloads) version > 0.7: